DarkAbhi/blog/content/post/riding-to-the-coast-bengaluru-to-mangaluru-on-two-wheels/index.md

 date = "2025-12-01"
 publishDate = "2025-11-30"
-summary = "Discover what it's like to ride from Bengaluru to Mangaluru on a Royal Enfield Himalayan 411, with route details, ghat roads, coastal highlights, pillion experience, and lessons learned from a 1177 km motorcycle trip." tags = [
+summary = "Discover what it's like to ride from Bengaluru to Mangaluru on a Royal Enfield Himalayan 411, with route details, ghat roads, coastal highlights, pillion experience, and lessons learned from a 1177 km motorcycle trip." description = "A detailed Bengaluru to Mangaluru motorcycle ride on a Royal Enfield Himalayan 411 — route, ghat roads, coastal views, pillion experience, and key lessons." tags = [
     "Travel",
     "Bike Ride",